comment-anything/ca-front-end/Readme.md

 `docs   ` Relevant documentation and notes.

-`public ` Static assets (CSS, images, `manifest.json`) to bundle with the extension.
+`assets ` Static assets (images, `manifest.json`) to bundle with the extension.

 #### Instructions

-- Create a .env file in the root folder with the address of the comment-anywhere server you are using.
+- Create a `.env` file in the root folder with the address of the comment-anywhere server you are using.

 Example: